 Campo Santo

-Campo Santo translated from Italian means “holy field” - this is one of the attractions of Italy, which is located in the north of the Cathedral Square of Pisa.
-The place has many other names, such as "Camposanto Monumentale", meaning "memorial cemetery", and "Camposanto Vecchio", which translates to "old cemetery".
-As the legend says, this field was located on the spot where Ubaldo de Lanfranchi, who was the Archbishop of Pisa in the 12th century, threw some sacred earth from Calvary, when he was returning from the 4th Crusade.
-Before this, instead of Campo Santo, on this site there were the ruins of the ancient annex of the Church of Santa Reparata, located on the territory of the present Duomo.
+Campo Santo, translated from Italian, means "holy field" - this is one of the sights of Italy, which is located in the north of Pisa's Cathedral Square.
+This place has many other names, such as "Camposanto Monumentale", meaning "memorial cemetery", and "Camposanto Vecchio", which translates as "old cemetery".
+As the legend says, this field was located on the spot where Ubaldo de Lanfranchi, who was Archbishop of Pisa in the 12th century, when he was returning from the 4th Crusade, threw some sacred earth from Calvary.
+Prior to that, instead of the Campo Santo, the ruins of the ancient extension of the church of Santa Reparata, located on the territory of the current Duomo, were located on this site.

 Campo Santo